Scientific advances have extended the life expectancy of HIV patients, specialists point out

 On the other hand, it indicates that women have always been in a second level in relation to statistics, since women in stages of pregnancy undergo these routine tests, then it can be detected, but in men it depends on what identify it and come to take the test.

-HIV and its evolution against other viruses
+HIV and its evolution once morest other viruses

-For Dr. Calderón, if what is known about COVID is compared in terms of years, he could say that it is a virtually new viral disease, however, it has made progress in a short time.
+For Dr. Calderón, if what is known regarding COVID is compared in terms of years, he might say that it is a virtually new viral disease, however, it has made progress in a short time.
 “If we review history since HIV began in the 1980s and everything we have in 2022, we can say that studying, understanding, knowing and controlling the virus has not been an easy task, but we have to take into consideration that we did not have the technology that we have today that allows us to study the behavior of these viruses quickly.

 Another virus to which he referred is the HPV, which is very common in patients.
-“There is no treatment for HPV to date and we have known about the virus for years, in addition to the health problems it causes, but there is currently no treatment.
+“There is no treatment for HPV to date and we have known regarding the virus for years, in addition to the health problems it causes, but there is currently no treatment.

 He also highlighted that HIV, being an inflammatory disease, also causes patients to develop complications earlier, such as cancer, and the development of metabolic diseases such as diabetes, high blood pressure, kidney and cardiovascular system problems and that directly impacts public health.

-In this sense, the specialists point out that one of the biggest challenges when they receive a diagnosis of a patient with HIV is not the treatment because they affirm that there are good medicines with few side effects, but rather the fact of empowering the patient who comes full of fear, with fears and crises about their situation of having been infected.
+In this sense, the specialists point out that one of the biggest challenges when they receive a diagnosis of a patient with HIV is not the treatment because they affirm that there are good medicines with few side effects, but rather the fact of empowering the patient who comes full of fear, with fears and crises regarding their situation of having been infected.

-For Dr. Colón, the impact of the evolution of HIV could have been mitigated decades ago, since she considers that the time when the spread began was wasted, because HIV affected the LGBTQI population, which for the context of 80’s years, they were a marginalized community and the scientific medical approach was not oriented to the needs of that population.
+For Dr. Colón, the impact of the evolution of HIV might have been mitigated decades ago, since she considers that the time when the spread began was wasted, because HIV affected the LGBTQI population, which for the context of 80’s years, they were a marginalized community and the scientific medical approach was not oriented to the needs of that population.

 Also, he stated that the behavior of the virus is complex, the ideal would be to have a vaccine, however, it has not been possible because the virus mutates.